 European Parliament regulates own approach to Trilogue Negotiations in Rules of Procedures (rule 73 & 74 and Annex XIX).
 It establishes that Trilogue “[...] has demonstrated its vitality and flexibility in increasing significantly the possibilities for agreement at first and second reading”.
 It also refers to Trilogues as “conducted in an informal framework”.

-The flexibility and informality of the process has not been conductive in establishing a formalised process across working parties, and setup for each Trilogue can differ significantly.
-This maintained use of an off-the-shelf text editor in the preparation to and during the negotiations.
-As the complexity of the files grow, the text editor does not handle prolonged edition sessions, let alone allow to build new features that would result in a faster process and better quality content.
+The flexibility and informality of the process has hindered establishing a formalised process among working parties that is why the setup for each Trilogue can differ significantly.
+It is the flexibility and lack of a formal process that led to the use of an easily accessible, off-the-shelf text editor in the preparation to and during the negotiations.
+As the complexity of the files grow, the text editor no longer handles prolonged edition sessions, let alone provides a basis for building new features that would result in a faster process and better quality content.

 Currently the content is prepared under time pressure with a task-inappropriate set of IT tools.
-The Business Owners have expressed a wish to study a possible solutions to the problem.
+That is why the Business Owners have expressed a wish to study a possible solution to the problem.

 This Business Case puts forward three possible scenarios: